 |Industry Consulting Project:||16 weeks, 1 day a week|

 |1st Year Entry:||View Requirements|

 |Advanced Placement:||View Requirements|

 Administration BBA Degree

 If you think this program is for you, please begin the application process early to increase opportunities for acceptance.
-You can apply for the Marketing Tourism management program in October of each year.
+You can apply for the Marketing Tourism management program in mid-November of each year.
 This program is highly sought after and meeting the basic requirements is not a guarantee of entry.